Church of Saint Remaclus

-The Church of Saint Remaclus is a Romanesque church in Ocquier, a district of the municipaliy of Clavier in Belgium.
+The Church of Saint Remaclus is a Romanesque church in Ocquier, a district of the municipality of Clavier in Belgium.
 It is dedicated to Saint Remaclus.
 Built on the same site as at least two preceding churches, the current church dates from the middle of the 12th century.
 The church is a typical example of a kind of Romanesque country church which can be found in Belgium.

 History

 The current church building was erected on the site of two earlier, pre-Romanesque churches, the oldest of which was built during the 9th century.
 The current structure dates from the middle of the 12th century and was built as a priory, a dependency of the Princely Abbey of Stavelot-Malmedy.
-DUring repair works in the 17th century, a Roman inscribed stone tablet from the 2nd century was re-used as building material and incorporated into the current building.
+During repair works in the 17th century, a Roman inscribed stone tablet from the 2nd century was re-used as building material and incorporated into the current building.
 It was formally classified as cultural heritage in 1933.
 Restoration works were carried out on the church 1952–1953.